spring-projects/spring-boot/spring-zero-actuator/README.md

     </project>

 If you like Gradle, that's fine, and you will know what to do with those dependencies.
-The first dependency adds Spring Bootstrap auto configuration and the Jetty container to your application, and the second one adds some more opinionated stuff like the default management endpoints.
+The first dependency adds Spring Zero auto configuration and the Jetty container to your application, and the second one adds some more opinionated stuff like the default management endpoints.
 If you prefer Tomcat you can just add the